Skip to main content

 Fan Tutorial 2 - Design System - Part 1

-The tutorial is expected to take around 25-40 minutes to finish.
+This part of the tutorial is expected to take around 25-40 minutes to finish.
 The values of the components provided are arbitrary.

-(1) Configure the ValiTypes
+(1) Configure the Valitypes

 Ensure that the correct Valitypes exist.